openhealthcare/opal-pathway/README.md

 `Pathway Steps` are individual sections of that complex form which provide hooks to customise validation, presentation or behaviour in a granular manner.

-The Pathways plugin ship with two types of pathway, which can be used either on their own page, or in an OPAL modal:
+The Pathways plugin ships with two types of pathway, which can be used either on their own page, or in an OPAL modal:

 * Wizard style - e.g. the user has to click next to reveal each subsequent step
 * Single Page - e.g. displaying all the `Pathway Steps` from the start and the user scrolls to the next one

-## Getting started with Pathways
+## Quickstart Guide

+In this section we walk you through creating a simple Pathway.

+### A first Pathway

 Pathways are an OPAL [Discoverable feature](http://opal.openhealthcare.org.uk/docs/guides/discoverable/) - this means that OPAL will automatically load any Pathways defined in a python module named `pathways.py` inside a Django App.